I must’ve really settled into the land of the laid back.

 We were on our way back around 10.30am when we felt the first rain spots.
-“It’ll be alright, we’re only about 12 kilometres from home,” we said as we heard the first rumbles in the distance. ”We’ll easily make it back before midday.”
+“It’ll be alright, we’re only about 12 kilometres from home,” we reassured each other as we heard the first rumbles in the distance. ”We’ll easily make it back before midday.”

 A few minutes later, the sky was dark grey, thunder claps deafened, two little dogs were charging up and down the road, fretting and panicking.
 As we jumped off the bikes to pick them up, we could see the swirling and whirling “super cell” freak storm charging towards us flinging debris in all directions.

 We grabbed the dogs and stood under a tree.
 Quickly realising our error, we made a dash to a doorway.
 Then, with missiles whizzing and dogs still freaking out, we spotted a carpark under a building where, after dodging an industrial wheelie bin trundling down the road with a life all of its own, we sat listening to the deafening howl, cracks and thuds of just a few of the 11,000 lightning strikes that hit the city in the space of twenty minutes or so.

 We emerged with our calmer four-legged friends to piles of debris and toppled trees split by fork lightening bolts and news of the weather bureau getting flack for misjudging the timing of the storm.
 Some corners of the press were already on auto witch hunt and after a head to roll.

 The weather bureau hit back at claims that it had dropped the crystal ball and not issued timely warnings.
 A statement said the freak event was “difficult to predict in detail” and that it had only started to show signs of severe storm characteristics as it approached the central business district.